DavidVujic/python-polylith-docs/docs/projects.md

 ```

 Note the _from_ attribute, where the base and components are referenced with relative paths.
-The `bases` and `components` folders are located at the workspace root.
+The `bases` and `components` directories are located at the workspace root.
-The project-specific `pyproject.toml` file is located in a subfolder of the `projects` folder.
+The project-specific `pyproject.toml` file is located in a subdirectory of `projects`.

 ## Hatch

-### The pyproject.toml in the Workspace (i.e. the one in the root folder)
+### The pyproject.toml in the Workspace (i.e. the one in the root directory)
 Add the `polylith-cli` to the workspace `pyproject.toml` configuration.
 ``` toml
 [tool.hatch.envs.default]